luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 std::size_t poly_modulus_degree() const;
 ```

-: Returns the degree of the polynomial modulus of the associated encryption parameters.
+Usage: Returns the degree of the polynomial modulus of the associated encryption parameters.
 This directly affects the allocation size of the ciphertext.

 <br>